 The rules of nationality and origin (section 2 of Annex IV) have to be respected rigorously by Beneficiaries.
 Annex IV makes reference to Annex a2a to the Practical Guide which contains detailed information on eligible countries for Actions funded by both the EU budget and the EDF.

 Even if the basic principles described in section 1 of Annex IV have been observed, a deviation from the rules of nationality and/origin will render the expenditure ineligible.

 The nationality rule refers to the nationality of the service providers, suppliers, and works contractors.
 It applies to all service, works, and supply contracts to be concluded within the Contract.
 The rule of nationality does not apply to experts proposed by service providers for service contracts financed by the grant but it does apply to the service provider itself.
 The rule of origin refers to the origin of goods and equipment.
 It applies to supplies and works contracts.

 For further information on the rules on nationality and origin see section 2.3.1 of the Practical Guide.

-Under the CIR (i.e. not IPA I) and the EDF, supplies may originate from any country if the amount of the supplies to be procured is below $100.000 \in \text{per purchase}$.
-Where several categories of items are purchased under the same call for tenders and consequently lots are used, the threshold of $100.000 \in$ applies per lot.
+Under the CIR (i.e. not IPA I) and the EDF, supplies may originate from any country if the amount of the supplies to be procured is below 100.000 € per purchase.
+Where several categories of items are purchased under the same call for tenders and consequently lots are used, the threshold of 100.000 € applies per lot.
 In the same tender, we can therefore have lots above 100.000 € following the rule of origin and lots below this amount free of it.

 No artificial splitting of the market is allowed to circumvent the rule of origin.
 The procurement plan within the Contract and the division into lots of a tender must be legitimate.

-For further details on the application of the 100.000 € free of origin in supplies and works contracts, please refer to PRAG 2.3.1 Where rules of origin need to be respected and the unit cost on purchase is above € 5 000, contractors must present proof of origin to the Beneficiary(ies) The certificate of origin must be made out by the competent authorities of the country of origin of the supplies or supplier (normally the Chambers of Commerce).
-The Contracting Authority may request, in case of doubt regarding the certificates of origin provided by a Beneficiary, additional documentation on the origin of goods (including a cost breakdown prepared by the Beneficiary for each item in question).
-Both the nationality and origin rules must be complied with when making any purchases of goods or equipment as part of a project co- financed by the EU, even for the goods that are not covered by the EU co-financing in the project's accounts (EC rules apply to the entire action, no matter the co-financing level).
+For further details on the application of the 100.000 € free of origin in supplies and works contracts, please refer to PRAG 2.3.1

+Where rules of origin need to be respected and the unit cost on purchase is above € 5 000, contractors must present proof of origin to the Beneficiary(ies)

+The certificate of origin must be issued by the competent authorities of the country of declared origin of the supplies or supplier (for example the Chambers of Commerce).
+However, the certificate of origin should not be regarded as a legal proof of the origin, but as useful element for determination of the origin, which may, in case of doubts, facilitate further checks.
+In this case the Contracting Authority may request, , additional documentation on the origin of goods (including a cost breakdown prepared by the Beneficiary for each item in question), including on-the-spot checks at the place of declared origin if the origin could not be proved successfully by other means.

+Both the nationality and origin rules must be complied with when making any purchases of goods or equipment as part of a project co-financed by the EU, even for the goods that are not covered by the EU co-financing in the project's accounts (EC rules apply to the entire action, no matter the co-financing level).

 In exceptional and well justified cases, the Coordinator, on behalf of all Beneficiaries, may seek a derogation from the Contracting Authority on the nationality and/or origin rules.
 These requests have to be made in writing and accompanied by the necessary justification.
-The derogation has to be granted in advance and before the procurement procedure is launched (otherwise the amount involved would be considered as ineligible).
+The derogation has to be granted in advance and before the procurement procedure is launched

+(otherwise the amount involved would be considered as ineligible).
 Where the Contracting Authority is not the European Commission, it must obtain the prior authorisation of the Commission before agreeing on such derogation.